-According to all nine grandmothers I spoke to, the next best thing to being with a grandchild is having a picture of said grandchild.
-Even though almost every inch of my Nana’s kitchen (including her fridge) is plastered with framed family photos, she told me she’d gladly take more.
-New York programmatic sales director Kat Miller told me that her grandma is “a Chinese grandma to a T, and the toughest cookie you’ll ever meet.
+According to all ten grandmothers I spoke to, the next best thing to being with a grandchild is having a picture of said grandchild.
+Even though almost every inch of my Nana’s kitchen (including her fridge) is plastered with framed family photos, she told me she’d welcome more.
+Vox Media programmatic sales director Kat Miller told me that her grandma is “a Chinese grandma to a T, and the toughest cookie you’ll ever meet.
 She literally wants nothing.”
-But last year, Miller apparently got it right by gifting her an album of her wedding photos.
+But a few years ago, Miller got it right by gifting her an album of her wedding photos.
 “She loves seeing memories of the family.
 Her house is littered with photos of everyone, even dating back to old photos of my great-uncles and so forth.”
 Kathy Van-Etten, who has four grandchildren under the age of 4, agrees, telling us that framed photos of her grandkids would make her happy.
-When we tested online framing services earlier this year, Framebridge came out on top for its wide variety of framing options, all of them high quality and user friendly.
+When we tested online framing services last year, Framebridge came out on top for its wide variety of framing options, all of them high quality and user friendly.

 But if you can’t deliver your gift in person, Framebridge also has a selection of frames it thinks work well for gifts — and they come specially wrapped in a nice olive-green box complete with a satin ribbon, so your grandmother will still have the experience of opening a gift from you (and it might even be wrapped a little better).
 You can customize size, orientation, and frame material, then send it off to her home.